SpongeBobSun/mCalendarView/README.md

 ###Mark / Highlight a Date
 Android's built-in widget dosen't have this feature, that's why I'm writing this widget.

+There are two method in mCalendarViewClass to highlight a date.

+* markDate(int year, int month, int day);
+* markDate(DateData date);

-To mark / highlight a date, use `markDate(int year, int month, int day)` function in mCalendarView.
+To mark / highlight a date, use one of those two functions in mCalendarView.

+Below function will hightlight a date with default / global color and style.

 	mCalendarView calendarView = ((mCalendarView) findViewById(R.id.calendar));
-	calendarView..markDate(2015, 10, 7);
+	calendarView.markDate(2015, 10, 7);

+Below function will let you specify a customized hightlight style and color.

+	mCalendarView calendarView = ((mCalendarView) findViewById(R.id.calendar));
+	calendarView.markDate(
+		new DateData(2016, 3, 1).setMarkStyle(new MarkStyle(MarkStyle.DOT, Color.GREEN)
+	);

 ###Use built-in Mark Styles